zer0k-z/kztv/README.md

 ## Issues/Bugs ##
 - There is no chat log in demos.
 This is caused by GOKZ not sending messages to chat.
 A [pull request](https://bitbucket.org/kztimerglobalteam/gokz/pull-requests/179) to GOKZ has been made to address the problem.
+- Server crashes after waking up from hibernate.
+This is an issue of the game itself, currently there's no known fix for this.

 ## Todo
 - Add a way to manage demos